 About Dr. Spurlock

 Wm.
-Marcus Spurlock, MD is a Board Certified Family Physician with 35 years of experience and expertise in viral diseases as well as Anti-Aging medicine.
-He has been a member of the American Academy of Anti-Aging Medicine for over a decade and works diligently with his patients to prevent illness.
+Marcus Spurlock, MD is a Board Certified Family Physician.
+He has 35 years of experience and expertise in viral diseases as well as Anti-Aging medicine.
+He has been a member of the American Academy of Anti-Aging Medicine for over a decade.
+Dr. Spurlock works diligently with his patients to prevent illness.

-Dr. Spurlock is knowledgeable, experienced, and has a passion for finding solutions to environmental and age-related illnesses.
-He brings a variety of cutting-edge professional services to Renewed Vitality, making it the best choice for patients searching to improve their quality of life.
+Dr. Spurlock is knowledgeable and experienced.
+He has a passion for finding solutions to environmental and age-related illnesses.
+He brings a variety of cutting-edge professional services to Renewed Vitality.
+This makes it the best choice for patients searching to improve their quality of life.

-Dr. Spurlock is a fellow of the American Academy of Family Physicians, and a member of the American Academy of Environmental Medicine and the American Academy of Anti-Aging Medicine.
+Dr. Spurlock is a fellow of the American Academy of Family Physicians.
+He is also a member of the American Academy of Environmental Medicine and the American Academy of Anti-Aging Medicine.
 For more details on Dr. Spurlock’s education and career, click here.

 Free Phone Consultation with our New Patient Coordinator